royneary/painless-gnunet/tutorial_debian9.md

 $ sudo cp /usr/lib/gnunet/nss/libnss_gns.so.2 /lib/$(uname -m)-linux-gnu/
 ```

 The next step is activating the GNUnet plugin we just copied in the NSS config.
 It is located in `/etc/nsswitch.conf`.
-It should contain a line starting with "hosts" similar to this:
+It should contain a line starting with "hosts" similar to this (at least "files" and "dns" should be there):

 ```
 $ cat /etc/nsswitch.conf
-hosts: files dns
-OR
 hosts: files mdns4_minimal [NOTFOUND=return] dns
 ```